global-hydrodynamics/global-hydrodynamics.github.io/_pages/cmf-meet-prep.md

 ### Logistics

 CaMa-Flood developer/user international meeting 2026 is co-organized by
+- Yamazaki Lab (Global Hydrodynamics Lab)
-- Yamazaki Lab, Institute of Industrial Science, The University of Tokyo
+- Institute of Industrial Science, The University of Tokyo
-- ECMWF (European Center for Midium-Range Weather Forecast)
+- ECMWF (European Center for Medium-Range Weather Forecast)

+The meeting is supported by
+- KAJIMA Foundation, International Joint Research Grant

 #### Organizing Committee
 As of April 2026